StephanM87/Git-and-Github-Start/README.md

 This means that you now not only have the possibility to plan and organsie your work in a much more shareable and easier way, you can connect different tasks directly to files in your repository!

 </details>

+# First steps with git and Github

+There's a tutorial [here](https://github.com/StephanM87/Git-and-Github-Start/tree/main/Git%20tutorial) which will show you how to get started.